-Pyelonephritis is an infection of the kidneys and is caused by a bacterial infection of the lower urinary tract, such as a urinary tract infection.
+Pyelonephritis is an infection of the kidneys and is most commonly caused by a bacterial infection of the lower urinary tract.
 Escherichia coli is considered the most common organism causing pyelonephritis.

 Pyelonephritis can be categorized as acute or chronic.
 Acute pyelonephritis is referred to as an active bacterial infection of the kidneys while the chronic type is repeated infection in the upper urinary tract caused by structural deformities, obstruction, reflux, or urinary stasis.

-The classic signs and symptoms of this condition include:
+The common signs and symptoms of this condition include:

 - Flank pain